guiltyicon/guiltyicon.github.io/README.md

 Easy user webhook-proxying of messages and images.
 Easily-readable message logs that are natural and not crowded via embeds.
 Moderation and automod systems.
-And experience system with server and global leaderboards.
+An experience system with server and global leaderboards.
 And more.

 # Terms of Service for Iconoclast